swetakedia/hashcash_core_commander/README.md

 2. The `which` command is available on your system.
 3. Postgresql is running and the current user has passwordless access to it.
 Running `psql postgres -c "\l"` should confirm you're setup correctly.
 4. Your current user has access to create and drop postgres databases.
 Test using: `createdb foobar && dropdb foobar`
-5. A working `hashcash-core` binary is available on your path (or specified using the `--stellar-core-bin` flag)
+5. A working `hashcash-core` binary is available on your path (or specified using the `--hashcash-core-bin` flag)
 6. Your system has libsodium installed